sr00t3d/directadmin-checkwp-admin/README.md

 - Ignores PHP errors from the site (via WP-CLI flags).
 - Records "Error reading WP" in the report if wp-config.php is unreadable or the database is inaccessible.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as-is".
-While extensively tested in DirectAdmin and WordPress environments.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial